JuliaLang/www.julialang.org/blog/2019/09/profilers.md

 Total snapshots: 629
 ```

 I think this looks cool, and vaguely even shows how I would conceptualize the functions in my head.
-This is availble right now only on [my jn/profile-recurflat](https://github.com/JuliaLang/julia/tree/jn/profile-recurflat) branch, but should be a PR soon, and show up in the JuliaLang v1.4 release.
+This is available right now only on [my jn/profile-recurflat](https://github.com/JuliaLang/julia/tree/jn/profile-recurflat) branch, but should be a PR soon, and show up in the JuliaLang v1.4 release.

 ## Final thoughts